catlukemich/VoskKeyboardProxy/readme.md

 In order to install them all in one go, issue the following command to the command line (provided that you have python on the PATH - most probably you do):

-`python -m pip install vosk PIL keyboard pywinauto sounddevice pyperclip ttkbootstrap`
+`python -m pip install vosk keyboard pywinauto sounddevice pyperclip ttkbootstrap`

 or use the provided *requirements.txt* to install files by pip